27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \frac{\partial\Phi}{\partial t} + \frac{2}{3}\Phi_0\left(\delta_1u_1 + \delta_2u_2 + \delta_3u_3\right) &= 0,\tag{27.81}\label{eq:swe_lin_hex_0}\\ \frac{\partial u_1}{\partial t} - \frac{f_0}{\sqrt{3}}\left(\newoverline{u_2}^{3} - \newoverline{u_3}^{(2)}\right) + \delta_1\Phi &= 0,\tag{27.82}\label{eq:swe_lin_hex_1}\\ \frac{\partial u_2}{\partial t} - \frac{f_0}{\sqrt{3}}\left(\newoverline{u_3}^{(1)} - \newoverline{u_1}^{3}\right) + \delta_2\Phi &= 0,\tag{27.83}\label{eq:swe_lin_hex_2}\\ \frac{\partial u_3}{\partial t} - \frac{f_0}{\sqrt{3}}\left(\newoverline{u_1}^{(2)} - \newoverline{u_2}^{(1)}\right) + \delta_3\Phi &= 0.\tag{27.84}\label{eq:swe_lin_hex_3} \end{align} \]

-The arithmetic mean of the two nearest speed components in the desired direction was used to reconstruct the wind components for calculating the Coriolis acceleration.
-If you set a monochromatic plane wave for all fields, i.e
+The arithmetic mean of the two nearest velocity components in the desired direction was used to reconstruct the wind components for computing the Coriolis acceleration.
+If one assumes a monochromatic plane wave for all fields, i.e.,

 \[ \begin{align} \psi\left(\mathbf{r}, t\right) = \newhat{\psi}\exp\left(i\mathbf{k}\cdot\mathbf{r} - i\omega t\right) \end{align} \]